ropensci-review-tools/pkgstats/README.md

 ### Objects

-The `objects` item contains all code objects identified by [`ctags`](https://ctags.io).
+The `objects` item contains all code objects identified by the code-tagging library [`ctags`](https://ctags.io).
 For R, those are primarily functions, but for other languages may be a variety of entities such as class or structure definitions, or sub-members thereof.
-Object tables look like
-this:
+Object tables look like this:

 ``` r
 head (p$objects)